 The monthly depression hasn’t vanished, by the way, but because I’ve gotten better, I can handle it better.
 I treat my suicidal tendencies as though I’m a werewolf; my PMDD-based self-harm compulsions come around for about a day during the full moon and, knowing it’s going to suck but I’m going to survive it, I just make preparations to hunker down and ride it out alone until it’s passed.
 Listen, I’ve been dealing with being at total-crisis-mode/completely-on-the-brink-of-killing-myself every month for 20 years now, and I’m still alive.
 I’m at the point where I can look at my oncoming Crazy, scoff “Biiiiitch, please.
 You got nothing”, and lie in bed eating fully-loaded baked potatoes for a couple days till I’m back to myself.
 It’s not glamorous, but it’s better than anything else I’ve tried.

-And 28 days out of the month, I’m comfortable, I’m calm, and I’m finding a groove for what feels like the first time ever.
+And for about 20 days out of the month, I’m comfortable, I’m calm, and I’m finding a groove for what feels like the first time ever.
 I’m thinking for myself for a change; I’m embracing the things that make me happier and finally ignoring all those expectations from other people that I’ve always felt like were more important than my own; and I’m getting out of the house and having a life again.
 I feel happier and more grounded than I can remember being since I was a kid, and while my confidence isn’t quite back to 8-year-old-Liz-level, I’m just so damn happy to still be around to work toward it.